Some new cases of Zilber-Pink in $Y(1)^3$: Introduction

-By an ingenious argument, Habegger--Pila show that Conjecture \ref{conj:ZPY(1)} holds when $C$ is {\it asymmetric}, which (in this case) is to say that the degrees of the coordinate projections $C\to Y(1)$ are not all equal \cite[Thm.
-1]{HP12}.
+By an ingenious argument, Habegger and Pila showed that Conjecture \ref{conj:ZPY(1)} holds when $C$ is {\it asymmetric}, which (in this case) is to say that the degrees of the coordinate projections $C\to Y(1)$ are not all equal \cite[Thm.~1]{HP12}.
 In some sense, this covers most curves.
 On the other hand, it is not clear to us how to generalize their argument, or how to deal with symmetric curves specifically.

 With this in mind, the present authors have more recently explored an alternative approach, based on techniques of Andr\'e and Bombieri using {\it G-functions}.
-In \cite{Y(1)}, the first and second authors showed that Conjecture \ref{conj:ZPY(1)} holds for any $C$ whose Zariski closure $\overline{C}$ in $X(1)^3\cong(\bP^1)^3$ (the Baily--Borel compactification) contains $(\infty,\infty,\infty)$.
-In \cite{Papas:Y(1)}, the third author observed that this could be extended to any curve $C$ for which $\overline{C}\setminus C$ contains a point $(x_1,x_2,x_3)$ with $x_1,x_2,x_3\in\{\infty\}\cup\Sigma_{\rm CM}$.
-In other words, $\overline{C}$ intersects a {\it special point in the boundary}.
+In \cite{Y(1)}, the first- and second-named authors showed that Conjecture \ref{conj:ZPY(1)} holds for any $C$ whose Zariski closure $\overline{C}$ in $X(1)^3\cong(\bP^1)^3$ (the Baily--Borel compactification) contains $(\infty,\infty,\infty)$.
+In \cite{Papas:Y(1)}, the third-named author observed that this could be extended to any curve $C$ for which $\overline{C}\setminus C$ contains a point $(x_1,x_2,x_3)$ with $x_1,x_2,x_3\in\{\infty\}\cup\Sigma_{\rm CM}$.
+In other words, $\overline{C}$ intersects what we might call a {\it special point in the boundary}.